ziglang/qemu-static/README.md

 # qemu-static

-The purpose of this project is to build a highly compatible QEMU binary package for linux to use with Zig testing.
+The purpose of this project is to build a highly compatible linux QEMU binary package for Zig CI testing.

-Zig needs a very recent QEMU version, sometimes unreleased commit-revs, and sometimes with custom patches.
+Zig requires a very recent QEMU version, sometimes unreleased commit-revs, and sometimes with custom patches.
 For this reason, distro-based QEMU packages are unsuitable.